Creating Sessions

 - Creates a new tmux pane

-- Starts Claude Code in the selected directory with the chosen skill
+- Starts the chosen harness in the selected directory with the chosen skill, model, and effort

 - The adapter hooks begin writing agent state files